Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

-Clearly, the instability is phenomenologically relevant only if the associated time scale is shorter than the age of the star.
 In addition, the compactness of a NS is bounded from above by the requirement that the speed of sound in the stellar interior is smaller than the speed of light.
 This causality bound translates into the lower constraint $R\gtrsim 3 M$~\cite{Lattimer:1990zz,Glendenning:1992vb} on the NS radius.
 This seems to exclude the ergoregion instability because, as we have shown, the latter is associated with long-lived modes which exist only for ultracompact stars with $R\lesssim 3M$ in the nonspinning limit\footnote{ Recently, Ref.~\cite{Hod:2014ena} showed that long-lived modes necessarily exist for matter configurations whose trace of the stress-energy tensor is positive (or zero).
 For a perfect-fluid star, this requires $P>\rho/3$, where $P$ and $\rho$ are the NS pressure and density.
-This is an extreme configuration which is unlike to exist in ordinary stars, but it might occur in other models of ultracompact objects, as those discussed in Sec.~\ref{sec:BHmimickers}.}.
+This is an extreme configuration which is unlikely to exist in ordinary stars, but it might occur in other models of ultracompact objects, as those discussed in Sec.~\ref{sec:BHmimickers}.}.
 Furthermore, causality also constrains the maximum angular velocity of a spinning NS~\cite{Koranda:1996jm}, thus disfavoring the formation of an ergoregion.

 However, it is likely that an ergoregion forms for NSs whose radius is larger than $3M$ if the star is fastly-spinning.
-In this case a theoretical bound on the NS compactness --~based on the fact that the fastest millisecond pulsars cannot be unstable to the ergoregion instability on dynamical time scales~-- could be more stringent than the causality bound.
-It would be interesting to compute the instability time scale for a realistic, fastly-spinning NS model and check whether the ergoregion instability can exclude some allowed region of the mass-radius-spin parameter space.
-A systematic study in this direction is still lacking.
+In addition, differential rotation seems to help.
+The first NSs with an ergoregion (stable on dynamical time scales) were recently constructed for a compressible, causal equation of state~\cite{Tsokaros:2019mlz}.
+Ergoregion-instability time scales for such objects have not been systematically studied yet.